jonnyry/pg_help/README.md

 # pg_help

 A PostgreSQL function that ports the spirit of SQL Server's `sp_help` stored procedure to Postgres.
-Returns a single result set describing a table's columns, constraints, and indexes.
+Returns a single result set describing a table's structure — columns, constraints, indexes, triggers, and references.

 ## Why?